ChrstphrHll/npc_gen/students/Grassa Ashbluff.md

 ---
 # Grassa Ashbluff
 ### Description
-- Dwarf Artificer from Aldercrown Empire
+- Dwarf Artificer from Beleriand
 - 7th year Protection student in Fiesn
 - long straight brunette hair that's well kept, Gray eyes, and Light skin
 - Is Thrilling and Arrogant, and has Professionalism as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes